solana-labs/ecosystem/projects/SolaLambo.md

 discord: https://discord.gg/sy2xymyc7J
 ---

-SOB is a decentralized community driven token whose focus is to support Solana Ecosystem and connect all Solana SPL token
+SOB is a decentralized community driven token whose focus is to support Solana Ecosystem and connect all Solana SPL token, working on a dex with lovely user interface and low transaction fee.